AristaFederal/Newsletter/docs/index.md

  </a>

-# Welcome to the Arista Federal Newsletter for April 2025!
+# Welcome to the Arista Federal Newsletter!

+Welcome to the April 2025 newsletter for Federal!

 We’re excited to kick off the Arista Federal Newsletter—your go-to resource for the latest Arista innovations, industry insights, and mission-driven networking solutions for Federal Agencies and System Integrators.